-Uncontrolled expansion of agriculture around growing towns, bushfires, lack of viable economic alternatives, ivory poaching, illegal hunting and logging combine to create significant challenges for the conservation of forests and species in Batéké-Leconi-Léfini.
+A growing population, lack of viable economic alternatives, ivory poaching, illegal hunting and logging, slash and burn agriculture and bushfires are combining to create significant challenges for the conservation of Batéké-Leconi-Léfini.

 Although part of the landscape was set aside as a hunting reserve in the 1950s, little government investment since then has meant the area is largely unprotected.
 A new national park has been proposed in the west of the landscape to help protect endangered species.
+However, the uncontrolled expansion of agriculture around growing towns, and illegal logging, are contributing to ongoing deforestation and forest degradation.